chelobotix/Webpack-template/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and use as a template for your own portafolio site, follow these steps.
+To get a local copy up and use as a template for your own site, follow these steps.

 ### Clone